kasmtech/workspaces-stigs/README.md

 These hardening scripts will only work on x86_64/AMD64 based architectures.

 ## Supported Operating Systems
 These hardening scripts have been tested by Kasm Technologies on the following operating systems.
 It should be noted that we started with a base OS install and then installed Kasm Workspaces.
 These systems were not pre-configured in any way nor did they already have docker installed.
 These hardening scripts may not work on the following operating systems if they have unique non-default configurations.
-A Linux kernel version of 4.11 or new is required.
+A Linux kernel version of 4.11 or newer is required.

 * Ubuntu 20.04 LTS base OS
 * Ubuntu 20.04 LTS with Advantage subscription, full OS level hardened with FIPS mode enabled